Top of page

 When this happens, a group of cells can form that divide faster than they die, leading to a build-up of abnormal cells (cancer).
 It usually takes a number of different mutations for a cancer to develop.

-There are a lot of different types of cancer depending on what type of cell has become abnormal.
+There are lots of different types of cancer depending on what type of cell became abnormal.
 Different types of cancer can cause different symptoms and effects, depending on where the cancer is and how fast it is growing.

 Back to top